Search for electroweak production of supersymmetric particles in final states with two $\tau$-leptons in $\sqrt{s}$ = 13 TeV $pp$ collisions with the ATLAS detector: Intermediate channel

 \subsection{Background estimate}

 The SM backgrounds for a final state with two hadronically decaying $\tau$-leptons from a Higgs boson decay and one light lepton from a $W$-boson decay can be separated into two groups.
-The first group is composed of events with a real light lepton and two real $\tau$-leptons, and is dominated by multi-boson processes that are estimated by using MC simulation.
+The first group is composed of events with a real light lepton and two real $\tau$-leptons, and is dominated by multi-boson processes that are estimated by using MC simulation, as described in Section~\ref{sec:wh:bkgestBoson}.
 The second group includes processes with one or two $\tau$-leptons from misidentified jets.
-Events with a single misidentified $\tau$-lepton are dominated by events with a top quark, which is estimated by using MC normalized to data in a dedicated CR\@.
-Events with two misidentified $\tau$-leptons are mostly from $W$+jets events and are estimated by using a data-driven technique -- the fake factor method.
+Events with a single misidentified $\tau$-lepton are dominated by events with a top quark, which is estimated by using MC normalized to data in a dedicated CR and described in Section~\ref{sec:wh:bkgestTop}.
+Events with two misidentified $\tau$-leptons are mostly from $W$+jets events and are estimated by using a data-driven technique -- the fake factor method -- as described in Section~\ref{sec:wh-ff}.
 All other SM backgrounds are estimated directly from MC simulation.
 Overall, the dominant background contributions in both SRs are from top quark and multi-boson processes, and account for 89\%--90\% of the total background.